Drona-Srivastava/EduPlay/README.md

 - [ ] Multi-language caption support
 - [ ] Offline LLM for on-device Q&A
 - [ ] Highlight and save key lecture clips
-- [ ] Cloud sync for notes and bookmarks

 ---